Organisation of Doctoral Studies

 By enrolling in doctoral studies on the basis of a public call for applications announced by the university in accordance with the license, a person acquires the status of a PhD student.
 Both employed and unemployed persons have the right to apply for doctoral studies admission.
 PhD students are required to pay tuition fees.
 As an exception, PhD students who have been engaged by the university as associate staff on the basis of public call announced by the institution in accordance with the statute, are exempt from paying tuition fees.

 If there are still available places in student dormitory after the admitting students of undergraduate studies, the right to accommodation and food at an economic price can also be acquired by PhD students who are not employed, who receive education outside their place of residence, and have enrolled the semester of the appropriate year of study for the first time without changing the study programme.

-In order to provide support to students of master’s and doctoral studies, the Ministry of Education, Science, Culture and Sports co-finances scholarships for PhD students that meet the criteria prescribed in the Public Call in the amount up to 1,000.00 EUR, in accordance with the criteria of the Call for co-financing tuition fees for master’s and doctoral studies in the country and abroad and the travel expenses for study visits abroad, which is published annually.
+In order to provide support to students of master’s and doctoral studies, the Ministry of Education co-finances scholarships for PhD students that meet the criteria prescribed in the Public Call in the amount up to 1,000.00 EUR, in accordance with the criteria of the Call for co-financing tuition fees for master’s and doctoral studies in the country and abroad and the travel expenses for study visits abroad, which is published annually.

 PhD students who are employed and those who have the status of unemployed persons are entitled to health care.

 Study programme for doctoral studies is implemented through:

 - development and defence of PhD thesis or PhD artistic project.